Mid-Sussex railways: Arundel Junction

-A new Act, authorising entirely new lines to eliminate the continuing need for reversal at Ford, was obtained on 13 July 1876, and removed the penalty for not building the spurs.
+The London, Brighton, and South Coast Railway (Various Powers) Act 1876 (39 & 40 Vict. c. cxliv) authorising entirely new lines to eliminate the continuing need for reversal at Ford, was obtained on 13 July 1876, and removed the penalty for not building the spurs.
 It provided for a realignment of the West Coast line enabling a full triangular junction to be provided for the Littlehampton branch, and for the Pulborough line to diverge at the eastern apex.

 The company was to have five years to build these two railways with a £50 per day penalty for non completion.
 Once again there were delays, and it was not until 28 September 1885 that the realignment of the West Coast line was brought into use.
 Although the original route there was abandoned, the telegraph lines remained in place for several years.
 The commissioning of the south-to-east curve took place on 1 January 1887.